birds-inc/scotuslink/README.md

 # The Problem

-PDFs are made available online of Supreme Court opinions, but quickly finding the PDF for a given Volume and Page can be challenging.
+PDFs are available online of Supreme Court opinions, but finding a given Volume and Page can be challenging.

 PDFs of opinions are available through 2004 (Vol. 542) at the Library of Congress site, indexed by page.
-Newer opinions are available at the SCOTUS site, but only in PDFs spanning the whole volume, so we prefer LOC.
+Newer opinions are available at the SCOTUS site, but only in PDFs spanning the whole volume, so we prefer LoC.

-Both sites use consistent URL formats for their PDFs, so this site provides a simple interface for templating in Volume and Page.
+Both sites use consistent URL formats for their PDFs, so this site provides a simple interface for templating in volume and page.

 # Design